 - ¼ cup crumbled feta cheese

 - Chopped fresh dill or parsley, garnish to taste (optional)

 - Preheat oven to 400 degrees Fahrenheit.
 Line a sheet pan with parchment paper.
 Place the slices of bacon onto the sheet pan, ensuring there is a little space between the slices.
 Bake for 15 to 20 minutes until crispy.
 Drain the bacon on paper towels to remove excess grease.

 - Gently prick around the base and sides of your thawed pie crust and place into the preheated 400 degree oven to bake for 10 minutes.
 Once done, remove and allow to cool.
 (You can bake the pie crust during the last 10 minutes of cooking the bacon.)

 - Heat butter and olive oil in a nonstick frying pan over medium heat.
 Add mushrooms and cook for 5 minutes, undisturbed.
-Then continue to cook them for another 3 to 5 minutes until they've cooked down and released some of their moisture.
+Then stir the mushrooms and continue to cook them for another 3 to 5 minutes, stirring occasionally, until they've cooked down and released some of their moisture.
 Add spinach to the pan and cook, stirring, until just wilted, about 3 to 4 minutes.
 Sprinkle with a pinch of nutmeg.